 Lqq = 0.5*(Lww+Lvv+ sqrt((Lww+Lvv)2-4*(LwwLvv-Lvw2)))

-For additonal information you may also contact my former colleague Jan-Mark Geusebroek (currently UvA) or Prof. Bart M. ter Haar Romeny (T.U.
+For additional information you may also contact my former colleague Jan-Mark Geusebroek (UvA) now at Perceptech or Prof. Bart M. ter Haar Romeny (T.U.
 Eindhoven).

-I am indebted, for their pioneering work on automated digital microscopy and High Content Screening (HCS) (1988-2001), to my former colleaguas at Janssen Pharmaceutica (1997-2001), such as Frans Cornelissen, Hugo Geerts, Jan-Mark Geusebroek, Roger Nuyens, Rony Nuydens, Luk Ver Donck and their colleaguas.
+I am indebted, for their pioneering work on automated digital microscopy and High Content Screening (HCS) (1988-2001), to my former colleagues at Janssen Pharmaceutica (1997-2001 CE), such as Frans Cornelissen, Hugo Geerts, Jan-Mark Geusebroek and Roger Nuyens, Rony Nuydens, Luk Ver Donck, Johan Geysen and their colleagues.

 Many thanks also to the pioneers of Nanovid microscopy at Janssen Pharmaceutica, Marc De Brabander, Jan De Mey, Hugo Geerts, Marc Moeremans, Rony Nuydens and their colleagues.
 I also want to thank all those scientists who have helped me with general information and articles.